bmentges/brainiak_api/docs/source/services/instance/list_instance.rst

 .. program-output:: curl -s 'http://brainiak.semantica.dev.globoi.com/place/Continent?page=1&per_page=10' | python -mjson.tool
   :shell:

+If there are no instances for this class, the response will contain a warning and a items list empty.

+.. include :: examples/list_instance_no_results.rst

 **Status 400**

 If there are unknown parameters in the request query string, the response status code is 400.